 Looking for a warmer destination to visit in the colder winter months?
 After spending a few winter months in southern Germany, we were ready to board a quick flight and find some sunshine and warmth!
 The Canary Islands are an easy 3-hour flight from Stuttgart on TUI fly.
 Below I’ll share all of our favorite things to do in Tenerife with day by day information.
-From the best places in Tenerife to family friendly attractions and the best Spanish food!
+From the best places in Tenerife to family-friendly attractions, including a 5-day Tenerife itinerary and the best Spanish food!

 Why did we pick Tenerife, Canary Islands?